National Aeronautics and Space Administration

 SPECIAL HONORS: Awarded a Meritorious Service Medal, three Air Medals, six Navy Commendation Medals, including a Combat V, four Navy and Marine Corps Achievement Medals and various unit commendations.
 Graduated magna cum laude from Southeastern Massachusetts University.
 Outstanding Graduate of U.S. Navy Test Pilot School Class 113.

-NASA EXPERIENCE: Tingle was selected in July 2009 as one of 14 members of the 20th NASA astronaut class.
-He recently graduated from Astronaut Candidate Training that included scientific and technical briefings, intensive instruction in International Space Station systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 flight training and water and wilderness survival training.
+NASA EXPERIENCE: Captain Tingle was selected in July 2009 as one of 14 members of the 20th NASA astronaut class.
+His training included scientific and technical briefings, intensive instruction in International Space Station systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 flight training and water and wilderness survival training.